suaefar/zero-delay-audio-codec/README.md

 ## Quick preliminary conclusion
 The approach could approximately half the required bandwidth for ultra-low-latency audio applications.
-Short term (<1ms) variability in the bit rate is probably considerable (up to approx 350 kbit/s).
+Short term (<1 ms) variability in the bit rate is probably considerable (up to approx 350 kbit/s).

 ## Discussion on possible applications
-Some discussion on the #xiph channel on freenode.org brought up objections against developing a codec which falls between raw PCM (zero-delay) and OPUS (min 2.5ms delay).
+Some discussion on the #xiph channel on freenode.org brought up objections against developing a codec which falls between raw PCM (zero-delay) and opus (min 2.5 ms delay).
 The main objections were:

 1) Large network overhead renders the effort useless: IP4/UDP at least needs 224 bit per packet, IP6 is worse